-b) Optional: You can capture packets on Host A or Host B to see how Chiron tries to use MLD messages to find other hosts on the same network:
+b) Optional: You can capture packets on Host A or Host B to see the same exchange of MLD messages to find other hosts on the same network.

-Which type of ICMPv6 message does it use? \\\\\
+Which type of ICMPv6 message were used?

 What are the IPv6 source and destination addresses used?